10 September 2020

 People with social anxiety may have experienced a few situations where they want to run away and hide from everyone.
 They end up avoiding these situations as much as they can.
 When they can’t be avoided, they end up feeling hugely distressed.
 They believe they are no good in social situations and go out of their way to try and shun them.

-There is help available for social anxiety.
+The good news is there’s help available for social anxiety.
 The National Institute for Health and Care Excellence (NICE) advises the NHS on which treatments to use.
 NICE recommends Cognitive Behavioural Therapy (CBT) for social anxiety.
 CBT, when it is combined with hypnotherapy is particularly effective.

 When I work with clients with social anxiety we work together to change the thoughts, feelings and behaviour that are holding them back.
 Care is taken to always work at the client’s pace.
 I take time to support clients to develop the skills they need to make changes.
 I teach ways to manage anxiety, emotions and physical symptoms so clients feel they can cope in social situations.
 We work together to develop self confidence and a balanced attitude to socialising.